-- (a) Provide a comprehensive, coordinated and multi-scale sustainable urban drainage network, including a linear park with integrated SUDS components running through the development using the existing valley formation running through the centre of the site; - (b) Provide 20% biodiversity net gain, in line with Policy DS21; - (c) Retain substantial areas of the existing tree cover and incorporate opportunities for landscape and biodiversity enhancements identified within the Local Character Area H4: Nackington Farmlands set out in Canterbury Landscape Character and Biodiversity Appraisal; - (d) Provide the majority of the natural and semi natural open space at the southern boundary of the site to provide a substantial landscape buffer and contribute towards noise mitigation from the A2; - (e) Retain and enhance elements of historic landscape including field boundaries, hedgerows, footpaths and lanes, and incorporate these where possible and appropriate into the design and layout of the development; - (f) Incorporate parts of existing orchards for their landscape, biodiversity, historic and social value, where possible and appropriate, into the layout of the development; - (g) Retain existing hedgerows, trees and vegetation at Cooper's pit RIGS.
-The site should be incorporated into the wider green infrastructure and / or
+- (a) Provide a comprehensive, coordinated and multi-scale sustainable urban drainage network, including a linear park with integrated SUDS components running through the development using the existing valley formation running through the centre of the site; - (b) Provide 20% biodiversity net gain, in line with Policy DS21; - (c) Assess the site's potential to be functionally linked land for golden plover, in line with Policy DS17; - (d) Retain substantial areas of the existing tree cover and incorporate opportunities for landscape and biodiversity enhancements identified within the Local Character Area H4: Nackington Farmlands set out in Canterbury Landscape Character and Biodiversity Appraisal;

-Open Space Strategy and enhanced;
+- (e) Provide the majority of the natural and semi natural open space at the southern boundary of the site to provide a substantial landscape buffer and contribute towards noise mitigation from the A2; - (f) Provide the new allotment pitches adjacent to the existing Wincheap allotment site to the north; - (g) Retain and enhance elements of historic landscape including field boundaries, hedgerows, footpaths and lanes, and incorporate these where possible and appropriate into the design and layout of the development; - (h) Incorporate parts of existing orchards for their landscape, biodiversity, historic and social value, where possible and appropriate, into the layout of the development; - Retain existing hedgerows, trees and vegetation at Cooper's pit RIGS.
+The site should be incorporated into the wider Green Infrastructure and / or Open Space Strategy and enhanced; - (j) Enhance the existing Stuppington Lane green corridor and provide further habitat, pollinator and ecological connectivity across the site and with the surrounding landscape, including enhancements to the potential habitat connectivity offered by the disused Elham Valley Railway line to the north of the site and Priority Habitats; - (k) Preserve and enhance views towards the City and World Heritage Site with provision of viewing corridors from open space and PRoWs crossing the site;

-- (h) Enhance the existing Stuppington Lane green corridor and provide further habitat, pollinator and ecological connectivity across the site and with the surrounding landscape, including enhancements to the potential habitat connectivity offered by the disused Elham Valley Railway line to the north of the site and priority habitats; - (i) preserve and enhance views towards the City and World Heritage Site with provision of viewing corridors from open space and PRoWs crossing the site; - (j) Provide a landscape buffer to the elevated areas to the south of the site to reduce visual and landscape impact of the development.
-Visual integration of development edges should be provided to transition the surrounding rural dip slope landscape, and ensure that the surrounding landscape continues to play a role in providing a rural separation between Canterbury City and the outlying villages of Bridge, Patrixbourne and Lower Hardres; and - (k) Conserve or enhance the PRoW network across the site ensuring key views from the network are protected and that the walking, cycling and PRoW network provides multiple benefits such as being designed as part of ecological corridors.
+- (I) Provide a landscape buffer to the elevated areas to the south of the site to reduce visual and landscape impact of the development.
+Visual integration of development edges should be provided to transition the surrounding rural dip slope landscape, and ensure that the surrounding landscape continues to play a role in providing a rural separation between Canterbury City and the outlying settlements of Bridge, Patrixbourne and Lower Hardres; and - (m) Conserve or enhance the PRoW network across the site ensuring key views from the network are protected and that the walking, cycling and PRoW network provides multiple benefits such as being designed as part of ecological corridors.